rhelmer/update-server/README.md

 A server for application updates.

-The protocol is inspired by Google's Omaha client+server, but is modernized and simplified.
+The protocol is inspired by Google's (Omaha protocol)[https://github.com/google/omaha/blob/master/doc/ServerProtocolV3.md] but is modernized and simplified.

 It should be simple to implement new clients in any language, but there is a [supported client](https://github.com/rhelmer/update-client#readme)